wajahathassan64/FavouriteMovies/README.md

 ## Limitation

 <ul>
-<li>Due to heavy data loading after 600 application may slows down or even it may crashes.</li>
+<li>Due to heavy data loading after 600 'Movie Data Object' application may slow down or even it may crash.</li>
 </ul>

 ## Author